messagemedia/lookups-nodejs-tutorial/README.md

 # Lookups Node.js Tutorial
-A tutorial on how to lookup phone numbers stored in a CSV file and output the details into a separate CSV file.
+Start-up code on how to lookup phone numbers stored in a CSV file and output the details into a separate CSV file.

 ## ⌛️ Prerequisites
 * [A MessageMedia developers account](https://developers.messagemedia.com/register)